jsontypedef/json-typedef-spec/draft-ucarion-json-type-definition-xx.md

 There exist many options for describing JSON data.
-JTD's niche is to focus on enabling code generation from schemas; to this end, JTD's expressiveness is strategically limited to be no more powerful than what can be expressed in the type systems of mainstream programming languages.
+JTD's niche is to focus on enabling code generation from schemas; to this end, JTD's expressiveness is intentionally limited to be no more powerful than what can be expressed in the type systems of mainstream programming languages.

 The goals of JTD are to: